Virdio

 An early-stage startup, one designer, five platforms

-Virdio had been licensing its machine vision technology to gyms for remote AR classes.
-The next step was a direct-to-consumer subscription app, like Peloton but accessible from any device.
-I was brought on as the sole full-time product designer to take this from zero to launch.
+Virdio had been licensing its machine vision tech to gyms for remote AR classes.
+I was brought on as the product designer to turn that capability into a direct-to-consumer subscription app, accessible from any device.

 Desktop app showing room calibration: Diagonal cones step with walk-to-zone instruction